meta-company/makex/documents/source/trouble.md

 python_venv_enter(environment=[":venv], )

-#target which creates a venv which we can use. similar args to target, but less.
+#task which creates a venv which we can use. similar args to task, but less.
-python_venv_target(
+python_venv_task(
   name="venv"
   requirements_files=[],
-  packages=[], # list of packages we need to install runs=[
+  packages=[], # list of packages we need to install steps=[
     # custom stuff to run after we have a venv inside a venv.
   ]
 )